Hi there! Thanks for stopping by to learn more about internship opportunities with Power to Change – Students. We’re so glad you’re here.

 International student ministry is very relational.
 You will spend time with students: eating meals, playing sports, and hosting events.
 You will find ways to meet their practical, social, and spiritual needs.
 Our team from across Canada meets regularly online, so you will be supported, encouraged, coached, and trained for cross-cultural ministry.

-International intern (STINT)
+Global intern (STINT)

 As an international intern, you will be placed on a team with one of our overseas partnerships.
 You’ll come alongside long-term missionaries and local believers to help university students engage in the life-changing message of the gospel.
 Many of the students you’ll engage with have never personally met a Christian, and you’ll likely interact with individuals from unreached people groups.